HiroyukiTsujino/OMIP1-OMIP2/DRAW_figs/inter_comparison/Performance_2/README.md

           - copy contents of "csv_mld/samples" directory to "csv_mld".

      - si_extent.py        (Table D7)
-        Check contents of "csv_mld", if vacant, you either
+        Check contents of "csv_var", if vacant, you either
           - run ../Variability/siextent_all_month.py
         or
           - copy contents of "csv_var/samples" directory to "csv_var".